k21971/EvilHack/doc/evilhack-changelog.md

 - Wand of probing or a stethoscope used on oneself will show reflection status (spell only)
 - Tweak power cost for wizards casting force bolt spell
+- Adjust feedback when hitting a water-based monster or one that is underwater with burning hands spell